Payroll Taxes, Costs, and Benefits Paid By Employers

 4. Federal unemployment tax

-The federal government oversees the state unemployment programs and requires employers to pay a federal unemployment tax of 6.0% minus a credit if the employer has paid into a state unemployment fund.
+The federal government oversees the state unemployment programs and requires employers to pay a federal unemployment tax of 6.0% minus a credit if the employer has paid into a state unemployment fund and the state has met certain conditions.
 If an employer is allowed the maximum credit of 5.4%, then the federal unemployment tax rate will be 0.6%.
-This rate is then applied to each employee's first $7,000 of annual salaries and wages.
+This reduced rate is applied to each employee's first $7,000 of annual salaries and wages.

 Even though the federal unemployment tax is based on employee salaries and wages, the entire tax is paid by the employer.
 There is no withholding from an employee's salary or wages for the federal unemployment tax.